rosasun51/FSM-LLM-Narrative/Generate_branches/README.md

 - **Missing API Key**
   - Set the `LLM_API_KEY` in `utils/constants.py` or as an environment variable

+- **ModuleNotFoundError: No module named 'langchain_openai'**
+  - Ensure you have installed the LangChain OpenAI package: `pip install langchain_openai`
+  - Check that your installation is up to date: `pip install --upgrade langchain_openai langchain`

 - **Visualization Issues**
-  - Install optional dependencies: `pip install pygraphviz networkx matplotlib ipython`
+  - Install visualization dependencies: `pip install networkx matplotlib ipython`
+  - If you encounter "Pygraphviz not found" warnings, the system will fall back to a spring layout
+  - For better hierarchical layouts, install: `pip install pygraphviz`
-  - Ensure the visualization directory exists: `mkdir -p Generate_branches/visualization`
+  - Ensure all visualization directories exist: `mkdir -p Generate_branches/visualization`

 - **LLM Generation Errors**
   - Check your API key and internet connection
   - Verify the LLM model is available and correctly set in `constants.py`
+  - Try increasing the timeout settings in `constants.py` if requests are timing out

+- **Missing Directories Error**
+  - Create required directories: `mkdir -p Generate_branches/data/key_questions Generate_branches/data/subtasks Generate_branches/visualization`

 ## Development Guidelines